 If you would like to make a request to verify your own or someone else qualification, you will need to follow the Verification Policy.

 The NEBOSH Diplomas have a five year enrollment period.
-A students enrolment commences on the date of their first examination registration.
+A learners enrolment commences on the date of their first examination registration.

-NEBOSH does appreciate that there are some circumstances that prevent students from continuing their studies for a period of time.
-To allow students the opportunity to complete their qualification NEBOSH does allow students to apply for an extension to their unit validity period .
+NEBOSH does appreciate that there are some circumstances that prevent learners from continuing their studies for a period of time.
+To allow learners the opportunity to complete their qualification NEBOSH does allow learners to apply for an extension to their unit validity period .
 These requests are considered on a case by case basis.

 Full details of the enrolment rules for NEBOSH Diplomas can be found in the Enrolment Policy in the Qualification section of our website under resources.

 The Freedom of Information Act 2000 applies only to public authorities, i.e. publicly-funded bodies (such as schools, colleges and universities).
 NEBOSH is a private entity and is not subject to the Act.